FarukEfe/Frequency-Amplitude-Graphing/README.md

-# Frequency & Amplitude Grapher
+# Frequency & Amplitude w/ Fast Fourier Transform
-This project is a program that can listen to your computer's microphone and chart the frequency and amplitude of the noise buffer.
+This project listens to surrounding sounds
 The amplitude and frequency computation can all be found in `algorithm.py` file
 ### Project Setup
 Download the project file into your preferred local directory and execute the following commands: